OpenEuroLLM/oellm-autoexp/docs/testing_auto_restart.md

 ### No restart detected
 **Cause:** Monitor loop not running
 **Solution:**
-- The test script calls `run_autoexp.py` which should start the monitor
+- The test script runs `run_autoexp.py` without `--no-monitor`; ensure that flag wasn't provided
-- Verify monitoring config is not `NullMonitor`
+- If you submitted separately, start `oellm-autoexp monitor-session --session-id <id>` for the recorded session
-- Check that `execute_plan_sync` is being called
+- Verify the monitoring config is not `NullMonitor`

 ### Job fails immediately
 **Cause:** Config error or missing dependencies